nih-cfde/usecases/personas/data-custodian.md

 has_children: false
 ---

 This user owns or is a custodian of raw data, pipelines, portal, tools and/or processed data.
+They are usually a DCC PI.

 ### Data Custodian